geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 <img src="../img/layer-settings/polygon-type.jpg" class="ms-docimage">

-* **Clap to ground** to enable/disable the boolean Property specifying whether the polyline should be clamped to the ground (This option is available for Line and Fill symbolizers).
+* **Clamp to ground/Clamp outline to ground** to enable/disable the boolean Property specifying whether the polyline should be clamped to the ground (This option is available for Line and Fill symbolizers).

 <img src="../img/layer-settings/clamp-to-ground.jpg" class="ms-docimage">